Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 )
 ```

-Try executing though - you'll be in for a big surprise:
+Try executing though - you'll be in for a big surprise!

 ```python
     a   b   c